 Akropolis is giving 2 outdoor pop-up performances in large-scale public spaces during our 2019 festival.
 In the past, our pop-up performances have taken place at outdoor gathering spots, grocery stores, coffee shops, malls, and more.
 This year, the final concert of our festival is truly something unique.

 Join Akropolis at the Dequindre Cut Freight Yard —a new food, beverage, and pop-up retail space along the former Grand Trunk Railroad line-turned-bike path for a concert centered around bikes, food, & fun.
 Akropolis is joined by metal artist Juan Martinez, who will bring his larger-than-life metal mechanical animal bikes for the public to ride and enjoy.
 In addition to Martinez’ animal bikes, Akropolis will give a public outdoor performance of Sprocket, where composer Steven Snowden joined the reed quintet with a rideable percussion bicycle designed and fabricated by Juan Martinez, and performed on by local experimental percussionist, Zac Brunell.
 Bike over early or stay late to ride and interact with all these mobile machines!

 This final concert of our festival is a celebration of community togetherness.
-This pop-up show is designed so people can bike or stroll up to Dequindre Cut Freight Yard, just outside of the iconic Eastern Market, and gather together to enjoy inventive and interactive public art, music, food, drinks, and the beautiful greenway.
+This pop-up show is designed so people can bike up to Dequindre Cut Freight Yard, just outside of the iconic Eastern Market, and gather together to enjoy inventive and interactive public art, music, food, drinks, and the beautiful greenway.

 This concert is in partnership with the Detroit Riverfront Conservancy who manages the Dequindre Cut Freight Yard.
 We’re also excited to be partnering with Detroit Greenways to help bring this concert and biking experience to Detroit’s 70+ bike clubs and thousands of diverse cyclists.